ViaVersion/VIAaaS/README.md

 ## WARNING
 - VIAaaS may trigger anti-cheats, due to block, item, movement and other differences between versions.
 USE AT OWN RISK
 - VIAaaS server instance may have security vulnerabilities, make sure to block the ports in firewall
 - Take care of browser local storage.
+Check for XSS vulnerabilities on your domain.
 - Check the security of CORS proxy, it will intermediate Mojang API calls.
 - Mojang may lock your account when API is called from a suspect IP address